ZabutonNage/CloudStorageProxy/README.md

 ### Generate key

-Your key is read from the `key.json` file.
+You need an encryption key for en- and decryption.
+An empty key file `key.json` is provided with the rest of the program.
-In the beginning, the file does not contain a key and should look like this:
+In the beginning, it should look like this:

 ```json
 {